jlxip/qloader3/README.md

 # qloader3

-qloader3 is an opinionated stripped down fork of the `v3.0-branch` of [the Limine bootloader](https://github.com/limine-bootloader/limine).
+qloader3 is a highly opinionated stripped down fork of the `v3.0-branch` of [the Limine bootloader](https://github.com/limine-bootloader/limine).
 It removes all boot protocols but stivale2, as well as all filesystems except FAT32 and ISO9660.
 Support for IA-32, PXE, and background images is also dropped.

 ## History
 In the beginning (circa 2020), there was [the Stivale boot protocol](https://github.com/stivale/stivale/blob/master/STIVALE.md), a pretty neat, albeit limited, boot protocol for hobby operating system projects.
 Given its weaknesses, [Stivale2](https://github.com/stivale/stivale/blob/master/STIVALE2.md) was created, which is simple (yet powerful) enough to write a bare bones kernel pretty quickly.
 It's beautiful: easy to understand, easy to implement, and easy to extend once your kernel gets bigger.